 For all its beauty and grandeur, hiking in Patagonia can be a very accessible activity.
 Trekking tourism has been rapidly increasing in Patagonia over the past five years, so you should expect to be sharing the trails.
 Though many people hike with organized tour groups, hiking independently is very possible in most places.
 Even those with little backpacking experience will find trekking in Patagonia to be an accessible and absolutely unforgettable adventure.

-For more information on what gear you'll need, we recommend checking out our Backpacking in Patagonia Gear Checklist.
+For more information on what gear you'll need, we recommend checking out the following resources:

 WHEN TO VISIT

 SUMMER (December-February): The peak hiking season in Patagonia is during the summer months of December through February when the temperatures are the warmest and days are the longest.
 Though hiking in 60-70 degree temperatures is quite nice, the crowds will be high and the wind can be fierce during this time of year, with gusts up to 75 mph at times.
 It’s common to receive some precipitation during the summer months, though with less intensity than in the fall.

 FALL (March-April): Hiking in the fall months can be a nice alternative to summer.
 The temperatures will be slightly cooler, but the crowds will be lighter and the wind is often less intense during this time.
 However, precipitation can be highest during the months of April and May, so you’ll want to plan accordingly.
 Many people also choose to come during fall months to watch the trees turn from green to a fiery red, which is a breathtaking contrast against granite and glaciers.

 SPRING (September-November): Hiking in the spring months is a great way to enjoy Patagonia before the swathes of tourists arrive.
 Temperatures will be cool with daytime highs averaging in the 50's, so you'll need to bring warmer clothing.
 You can also expect less wind and less precipitation during spring months compared to summer.

 Weather (and wind!)